Cupra Born Review & Prices

 Is the Cupra Born a good car?

-In a way, you could think of the two cars as being siblings.
-The Volkswagen is the sensible, mature older brother, while the Cupra is the young upstart that’s a bit edgy and has a tendency to get up to some good-natured mischief.
+Under the skin, the Cupra Born is actually a Volkswagen ID3 in a fancy Spanish dress - it’s mechanically identical with the same electric motors and batteries, and they’re a very similar shape.
+Think of the Volkswagen as the sensible, mature older brother, while the Cupra is the young upstart that’s a bit edgy and has the tendency to get up to some good-natured mischief.

 Cupra Born: Electric range, battery and charging data